-With one bedroom flats coming for as low as $150 per month and eating at local restaurants for as low as $7, you have a lot of room to play with your finances and get a lot for your thousand dollars.
+With one bedroom flats coming for as low as $150 per month and eating at local restaurants for as low as $7 per meal, you have a lot of room to play with your finances and get a lot for your thousand dollars.
+More remote cottages on the islands with huge yards and impressive views rent for as low as $200 per month.
+Dream come true under the right circumstances!

 Tip: although it sounds better living on the Greek islands, many of them “shut down” during the cold season because of the lack of tourism, so don’t exclude continental Greece.
 It’s also cheaper than the US or most of Western Europe!

 It will be a bit of a stretch, but with careful planning you can make it even in sunny and beautiful Portugal with $1,000 per month, as long as you have nothing against living in smaller towns or villages and staying away from the more touristic areas.

 I have one friend who manages to live pretty well for a bit over $1,500 in Lisbon, so it’s clearly doable in smaller cities.
-Rent will be the biggest cost here together with food: expect to pay around $300 for a one bedroom outside the city center and have about $300 more for food.
+Rent will be the biggest cost here together with food: expect to pay around $300 for a one bedroom outside the city center and have about $300 more ready for food.

-You won’t be eating out a lot (a regular meal at local restaurants will set you back around $10) but you will be able to enjoy life in sunny and relaxed Portugal for $1,000 per month with some careful spending!
+You won’t be eating out a lot (a regular meal at local restaurants will set you back around $10) but you will be able to enjoy life in sunny and relaxed Portugal for $1,000 per month with some careful spending.
+Probably achieving it will be the most difficult here compared to the other recommended countries, but you can give it a try!

 Basically, every Eastern European country is a country where you can easily live for less than $1,000 per month.
 Eastern Europe might not sound too welcoming for many, but the truth is that many expats are having an awesome time in the region as the locals are friendly and the cost of living is extremely low.